nsbno/spor/.github/pull_request_template.md

 [ ] It works with VoiceOver
 [ ] There are no errors in aXe / SiteImprove-plugins / Wave

+## How to test

+Desribe how code reviewer may test your solution (what page, expected result).

 ## Screenshots

 | Before | After |